SchulzLab/TEPIC/README.md

 ## Introduction
 *TEPIC* offers a variety of workflows to compute and analyse TF binding site (TFBS) predictions.
-The core functionality is the fast and efficient annotation of user provided candidate regionss with TF affinities using TRAP (1).
+The core functionality is the fast and efficient annotation of user provided candidate regions with TF affinities using TRAP (1).
 These predictions are aggregated to TF-gene scores using a window-based assignment strategy.

 Within this aggregation TEPIC offers exponential decay (2) and scaling of TF region scores using an epigenetic signal, e.g. the signal of an open chromatin assay.